 Help accessing services & resources provided by other partners (i.e. employment assistance, landlord mediation, financial coaching)

 The Homelessness Prevention System prioritizes households with the highest risk of falling into homelessness.
 Low-income households earning less than 80% of the area’s median income are eligible to apply for assistance, and our partners use a standardized pre-screening interview and questionnaire to help evaluate each household’s risk.

 Case managers work with households enrolled in our system to determine the amount and type of assistance that any family and or individual needs to stabilize their situation and stay housed.
 Given the wide range of situations that can lead to housing instability, this flexible approach has been key to resolving the specific issue(s) that’s putting a particular family or individual at-risk of homelessness.

-Since launching in 2017 as a small pilot serving a few hundred people, the Homelessness Prevention System has rapidly expanded and now has the capacity to serve more than 2,000 households per year.
+Since launching in 2017 as a small pilot serving a few hundred people, the Homelessness Prevention System has rapidly expanded and now has the capacity to serve 1,700 households per year.
 View Homelessness Prevention System Metrics